An internal proposal by Tema Flanagan

 4. The Operating Way document

 Co-authored with the leader and maintained ongoing.
-A codified statement of how the firm operates in an AI-augmented world — including an AI policy framed around where humans create irreplaceable value, role evolution maps per department, decision rights, and cultural commitments.
-This isn't a restrictions list.
-It's the firm's institutional position on human-AI collaboration, owned by the leader, referenced in onboarding, updated as tools evolve.
+A codified statement of how the firm operates in an AI-augmented world.
+Includes an AI policy framed around where humans create irreplaceable value, role evolution maps per department, decision rights, and cultural commitments.
+The Operating Way is the firm's institutional position on human-AI collaboration, owned by the leader, referenced in onboarding, updated as tools evolve.

 5. Conversation Enablement

 Direct preparation for the specific conversations leadership has been avoiding.
-Not generic communication training — focused work on the named conversation with the named person.
+Focused work on the named conversation with the named person, not generic communication training.
 For each prepared conversation, the leader receives talking points, anticipated scenarios with suggested responses, framing language they can use verbatim or adapt, and follow-up guidance.
 Examples: helping Allison prepare what she needs to say to her strategist; helping Jackie figure out how to surface the Shannon dynamic.

 How it fits the existing Frontier offering